First Republic Founder Says Advisors Are Proving Their Worth

 Herbert said the bank benefited from its recruiting of high-end advisors.
 First Republic has hired seven wealth teams year-to-date, including three last quarter, putting it on pace to surpass the 10 teams it recruited last year.

-Third-quarter recruits included Scott, a longtime Merrill broker in Seattle who sources said produced $18 million in annual revenue, a $12 million New York City team from J.P.
-Morgan Securities and an $11 million UBS team in Los Angeles.
+Third-quarter recruits included Phil Scott, a longtime Merrill broker in Seattle who sources said produced $18 million in annual revenue and a $12 million New York City team from J.P.
+Morgan Securities.

 Herbert, however, lowered expectations for fourth-quarter recruiting.